Sensei-Node/sei-network/README.md

 ### How to get the node in sync

-The easiest way of getting the pacific-1 mainnet full node in sync is downloading the latest snapshot (kjnodes team uploads it once every day), and just wait for the node to finish by itself gathering the latest blocks.
+The easiest way of getting the `pacific-1` mainnet full node in sync is downloading the latest snapshot (kjnodes team uploads it once every day), and just wait for the node to finish by itself gathering the latest blocks.
+And for `atlantic-2` testnet, state sync needs to be used.
-This is accomplished by setting the flag `DOWNLOAD_SNAPSHOT` to true.
-After the node starts, it should be set to false (or on the next restart the snapshot will be downloaded).
+This is automatically done when the node is initialized (setting the env var `INIT_NODE` to true).
+After the node starts, it should be set to false (otherwise it will be reinitialized again and syncing process would start from zero).

 Also, having the proper bootnodes is key for having a synced node.
 If this list is not provided (or has peers that are offline/behind) the node wont be able to start syncing ever.
 Also it is not recommended to set up the `persistent-peers` variable inside the `config.toml` file, you should rather use the `bootstrap-peers` variable instead.